Packed with industry insights, ideas and inspiration

 2:55 PM

-From the battlefield to the boardroom, great leadership is tested in uncertainty.
 This closing keynote explores how lessons from military command apply to today’s technology landscape, with practical insights on resilience, decision-making under pressure, building trust, and leading teams through constant change.

 Speaker